-We certain can do so.
+We certain can.
 Some people have the misconception that welding cast aluminum is very difficult, but with our year of experience, we can handle it without any major issues.
-Certain castings may require a bit more time than others to repair properly due to impurities and oil contamination within the casting, but nothing is impossible.
+Certain castings may require a bit more work than others to repair properly due to impurities and oil contamination within the casting, but very little is impossible.
 We have welded everything from valve covers, oil pans, engine casings, engine blocks, machinery equipment, all with success.

 Can you weld magnesium?